biowdl/RNA-seq/docs/index.md

       in case preprocessing was necessary.
 - **multisample.vcf.gz**: If variantcalling is enabled, a multisample VCF file with the variantcalling results.
+- **lncrna**: contains all the files for detecting long non-coding RNA transcripts
+    - **coding-potential**.
+Contains a transcripts.fasta file with transcripts from the  GFF.
+In cpat.tsv these transcripts are rated for their coding potential.
+    - **<reference.gtf.d>** Folders where the found transcripts are compared to gtf files from databases.
 - **multiqc**: Contains the multiqc report.

 ## Contact